Tap That Error

 Handling Errors from `tap()` in Redux-Observable Epics with Async Side Effects

-tap() is a handy operator for side effects in observables, but it wasn’t designed to handle asynchronous operations directly.
-If you use an async function within tap(), and it throws an error (e.g. a rejected Promise), that error won’t propagate down the observable stream as you might expect.
-The result? catchError doesn’t see it, and the error goes unhandled.
+tap() is handy in observables, but it wasn’t designed to handle asynchronous operations directly.
+If your callback returns a Promise that rejects, RxJS doesn't wait for it or catch it and as a result the error won’t propagate down the observable stream as you might expect.
+The result?
+Your downstream catchError doesn’t see it and the error goes unhandled.

 return tap({